MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-notifications.md

 ## Reactions

-The `messageReaction` event is sent when a user adds or removes his or her reaction to a message which was originally sent by your bot. `replyToId` contains the ID of the specific message.
+The `messageReaction` event is sent when a user adds or removes his or her reaction to a message, which was originally sent by your bot. `replyToId` contains the ID of the specific message.

 ### Schema example: A user likes a message